HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: Results

 \subsection{DoF Scalability}

-We also assess scalability with respect to manipulator complexity by fixing the batch size to $B = 1000$ and evaluating the 7-, 12-, 18-, and 24-DoF Panda Arm variants using HJCD-IK, CuRobo, and PyRoki.
-As shown in \cref{fig:meta_dof} and~\cref{tab:ik_dof}, HJCD-IK maintains the lowest pose error at every DoF, with position confined to $1.10-1.67\times 10^{-6}$mm and orientation error to $3.0-5.4\times 10^{-8}$rad, indicating added redundancy does not inflate error.
-We note that as DoF increases, this error improvement grows to multiple orders-of-magnitude over baselines.
-Latency also remains competitive and performs at or better than baselines along all DoFs.
-Against PyRoki, HJCD-IK is consistently faster while maintaining better accuracy, presenting speedups ranging from 1.06x to 1.93x.
-Against CuRobo, HJCD-IK is faster through 18-DoFs, presenting speedups between 1.03x and 1.17x, and a slight slowdown for the 24-DoF system (albeit with the multiple-orders-of-magnitude accuracy improvement).
-Overall, HJCD-IK remains on or near the accuracy-latency Pareto frontier across all DoFs, showcasing competitive IK solve times while converging to lower errors.
+We assess scalability with respect to manipulator complexity by fixing the batch size to $B = 1000$ and evaluating 7-, 12-, 18-, and 24-DoF Panda Arm variants\footnote{We create the 12-, 18-, and 24-DoF variants using chained copies of the first 6 joints and links of the Panda.} using HJCD-IK, cuRobo, and PyRoki in an open-world environment.
+As shown in \cref{fig:meta_dof} and~\cref{tab:ik_dof}, HJCD-IK maintains the lowest pose error at every DoF, with position confined to $1.71\times 10^{-5}$ to $3.84 \times 10^{-5}$\,mm and orientation error to $4.11\times 10^{-8}$ to $7.32 \times 10^{-8}$\,rad, indicating added redundancy does not inflate error.
+Notably, as DoF increases, this error improvement grows to multiple orders-of-magnitude over baselines.
+HJCD-IK also demonstrates immense scalability, incurring minimal latency penalties over increases in DoFs.
+HJCD-IK is consistently faster while maintaining better accuracy compared to both solvers, presenting speedups ranging from $3.55$x--$5.22$x over PyRoki and $2.14$x--$4.19$x over cuRobo.
+Overall, HJCD-IK remains on the accuracy-latency Pareto frontier across all DoFs, showcasing faster IK solve times while converging to lower errors.